RiceSec/constitution/constitution.md

 ### Special Meetings

 Special meetings may be called by the President or the Executive Committee.
 The President shall be obligated to call a special meeting upon the written petition of at least 10 percent of the student members.
 The purpose of the meeting shall be stated in the call.
-At least 48 hours’ notice must be given for special meetings.
+At least 48 hours' notice must be given for special meetings.

 ### Quorum